United States military and prostitution in South Korea: Abolishment of public prostitution law

-Mutual Defense Treaty
+Mutual defense treaty

-The United States' involvement in aiding South Korea during the Korean War (1950-1953) resulted in the Mutual Defense Treaty in 1953 that declared the Republic of Korea and the United States as military alliances.
+The United States' involvement in aiding South Korea during the Korean War (1950-1953) resulted in the Mutual Defense Treaty in 1953 that declared the Republic of Korea and the United States as military allies.
 Through this treaty, the Republic of Korea formally granted military facilities, areas, and status for U.S. troops in Korea for an indefinite period.
 The presence of U.S. military troops, under the Mutual Defense Treaty, were the product of high kijich'on prostitution rates.

-Nixon Doctrine
+Nixon doctrine

 In 1969, the Nixon Doctrine declared the need to reduce the United States' military involvement from Asia.
 This resulted in 20,000 U.S. servicemen being removed from South Korea and the formal withdrawal of American GIs from the DMZ.
 Due to the economic dependence on the U.S. military's presence for jobs and income, prostitution decreased but competition significantly heightened among clubs, other businesses, and sex workers.
 Newspapers reported the significant economic losses and the widespread dislocation that occurred after the removal of U.S. troops.
 It was publicized that some establishments went from making $200 to $300 per night to a profit of $4 to $5.
 Many who lived near U.S. bases needed to relocate to more concentrated areas while others found work in different industries.
 The removal of U.S. troops under the Nixon Doctrine caused an increase in camptown problems and great resentment towards the United States.

-Kijich'on (Military Camptown)
+Kijich'on (military camptown)

-The large army camptowns are mainly located near the demilitarized zone (DMZ) which is between North and South Korea.
-The most popular camp towns are P’yŏngt’aek, P’aju, Tongduch’ŏn, and Ŭijŏngbu which have developed near main U.S. army bases.
+The large army Kijich'on (lit. camptowns) are mainly located near the demilitarized zone (DMZ) which is between North and South Korea.
+The most popular camptowns are Pyeongtaek, Paju, Dongducheon, and Uijeongbu which have developed near main U.S. army bases.
 Kijich’on towns are neighbored to U.S. military camp bases and contain a combination of American and Korean residents.
 These towns consist of businesses and entertainment that serve the interests of U.S. military men.
 In brothels, bars, and clubs, these R&R establishments provide kijich'on women for American GIs.
 Camptowns also contain other businesses such as barbershops, pawnshops, convenience stores, and so forth.
 The camp towns rely solely on the traffic of customers that is brought by the kijich'on nightlife.

-Kyŏnggi Province
+Kyŏnggi province

 From the 1950s to the 1970s, the Kyŏnggi Province housed the majority of U.S. army troops and Korean sex workers.
 In 1977, 18,551 of the estimated 36,924 Korean sex workers were located in the Kyŏnggi Province.
-In 2001, 21 out 34 remaining U.S. military bases are located in the Kyŏnggi Province.
+In 2001, 21 out of 34 remaining U.S. military bases are located in the Kyŏnggi Province.
 Within the Kyŏnggi Province, Tongduch’ŏn, P’yŏngt’aek, P’aju, and Ŭijŏngbu are the most concentrated cities for prostitution.